Eskimo Nebula

-The Eskimo Nebula (NGC 2392), also known as the Clown-faced Nebula, Lion Nebula, or Caldwell 39, is a bipolar double-shell planetary nebula (PN).
+The Eskimo Nebula (NGC 2392), also known as the Clown Face Nebula, Lion Nebula, or Caldwell 39, is a bipolar double-shell planetary nebula (PN).
 It was discovered by astronomer William Herschel in 1787.
 The formation resembles a person's head surrounded by a parka hood.
 It is surrounded by gas that composed the outer layers of a Sun-like star.
 The visible inner filaments are ejected by a strong wind of particles from the central star.
 The outer disk contains unusual, light-year-long filaments.

 NGC 2392 lies about 6500 light-years away, and is visible with a small telescope in the constellation of Gemini.

-At the center of NGC 2392, there is an O-type star with a spectral type of O(H)6f.
+At the center of NGC 2392, there is an O-type star (designated HD 59088) with a spectral type of O(H)6f.

 Historic data

 The nebula was discovered by William Herschel on January 17, 1787, in Slough, England.
 He described it as "A star 9th magnitude with a pretty bright middle, nebulosity equally dispersed all around.
 A very remarkable phenomenon."
 NGC 2392 WH IV-45 is included in the Astronomical League's Herschel 400 observing program.